What are the Side Effects of Ibuprofen? Your Guide

 Key Takeaways

-• ✓ Ibuprofen is a Nonsteroidal Anti-Inflammatory Drug (NSAID) commonly used for pain and inflammation.
+• ✓ Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID) used for pain and inflammation.

 How It Works